decentraland/adr/content/ADR-111-hosted-preview-service.md

 - Besides scene size and owning a NAME, no other validations will be made as this is just a preview
 - Explorer mini map won't be displayed
 - Explorer skybox light can be set up for the scene
-- Display a Jump to Genesis Ctity button to leave the scene preview
+- Display a Jump to Genesis City button to leave the scene preview
 - Validated by hosting a scene with the new onboarding experience

 #### The Solution